leighlondon/eml/README.md

 # eml

-Syntax highlighting for email files, like `.eml`
+Syntax highlighting for email files like `.eml`.